ROMANS 8:

 boots had built up a layer of grime on the floor, and old wine bottles gave

-testimony to his principal activity.
+testimony to his principle activity.

 However, in return for its shelter,